Funding & Research Organizations

 AAFC scientists are responsible for more than three-quarters of the wheat varieties in Canadian farm fields today.
 Using innovative breeding techniques, researchers are focusing on varieties that are more resistant to disease and insects, promote efficient nutrient and water use and capitalize on opportunities in new markets.
 AAFC is an important player in international scientific endeavours coordinating wheat research programs at the international level.

-French National Institute for Agricultural Research
+French National Research Institute for Agriculture, Food, and Environment

 Department of Biotechnology of the Ministry of Science and Technology